nathanlane/industrialpolicyclass/README.md

 ## Schedule and Structure

-This module is for the Development Economics MSc. and will take place the second half of Oxford's Hilary term (weeks 6-8).
+This module is for the Development Economics MSc. and will take place the second half of Oxford's Hilary term (weeks 5-8).
+Lectures and classes are held in the _Online MScED Zoom Room_.

-The meeting times are as follows (in the Online MScED Zoom Room)
+The meeting times are as follows,

 - Week 5 - Lecture 1 - Friday, 3.00–5.00pm (GMT)
 - Week 6 - Class 1 - Thurday, 3.30–4.30pm (GMT)